monkeyscage/SuperOwned/eip-money-talks.md

 # To be discussed:

-    Setting the SuperOwner in ERC MoneyTalks is equivalent to Approve() in ERC20 standard.
+    Setting the SuperOwner in "ERC MoneyTalks" is equivalent to Approve() in ERC20 standard.

     In ERC20 we have the nice ApproveAndCall() function.

     Are we going to implement setSuperOwnerAndCall() ?

+    Please understand the importance of a simmetry between ERC20 and "ERC MoneyTalks"

 ## Copyright
 free